Mary Beard, Tiffany Jenkins, David Olusoga and Sir Peter Bazalgette, discuss the links between culture, money and power.

 Tiffany Jenkins explains our fascination with bones of cultural and historic significance.

 John Wilson hosts a public debate with dancer Deborah Bull, playwright Richard Bean, economist Philip Booth, commentator Ekow Eshun, sociologist Tiffany Jenkins and an audience at the Hull Truck Theatre.

 How complex maths has broken free of the laboratory and now influences every aspect of our lives.
-James Owen Weatherall applauds the take-over of the financial world by physicists, Marcus du Sautoy revels in the numbers and Kenneth Cukier explores how big data will change everything from disease control to bargain buys.
 But the cultural commentator Tiffany Jenkins sounds a note of caution about a world where everything is measurable.

-Discussion with Melvyn Bragg, Christopher Frayling, Matt Ridley, and myself, recorded at the Lit and Phil in Newcastle.
+Discussion with Melvyn Bragg, Christopher Frayling, Matt Ridley, and Tiffany Jenkins, recorded at the Lit and Phil in Newcastle.

 Tiffany Jenkins, and Adam Kuper, Professor of Anthropology at Brunel University discuss the acquisition and restitution of human specimens by museums and the changes in attitudes towards them from outside the museum world as well as from within.